 Comment ID Full comment Officer Comment/Action PSSPD267 Parking standards by Use Class Tables 9 & 10 CHANGE the number of parking spaces in Zone A from 0.
 This is completely ridiculous!!
 There is no available on street parking in Hamworthy as it is, let alone 5 new developments with no parking.
 I am totally for sustainable transport options and for less holiday homes, but zero parking IMPROVE And if keeping the parking at 0 in Zone A, then the NCP surface car park could be built as a multistorey car park to enable nearby parking with permits.
 IMPROVE Public Transport: you can't expect residents and visitors to the town to give up cars without improved public transport.
 More frequent buses that access more places, go later to places like Corfe Mullen and Wimborne.
 And for buses to come further down near the quay, that are on the Wilts & Dorset service provision, not expected to pay a separate fare for the Route 1.
 Poole Quays Forum had a travel interchange at St Mary's pub.
 This would bring buses closer to Poole Quay, opening up the lower High Street and the Quay, and the new proposed quayside developments in the Regeneration Area in Zone A. IMPROVE Parking car parking and access for visitors to housing developments. eg Carter's Quay, Harbour Reach, Poole Quarter.
 There is no free visitor parking.
 IMPROVE town car parking charges to enable visitors to the town at night.
 In Bournemouth it is so refreshing to have free parking near the town hall after 6pm or 8pm on a Sunday.
-I am in agreement with Poole Quays Forum, of which I am a member and have been since before 2012.
-Parking allocations for flats, houses, holiday accommodation, clinics, care home, schools and many other categories have been defined, but no consideration has been given to High-density Development.
+I am in agreement with Poole Quays Forum, of which I am a member and have been since before given to High-density Development.
+Densities planned for the Regeneration has been given to High-density Development.
 Densities planned for the Regeneration area are higher than London, with its far superior infrastructure.
 The PQF area includes some of the major commercial enterprises, including Sunseeker and the RNLI.
-Significant parking problems exist in the area.
-This appears to have been ignored.
-Inadequate infra Noted.
+Significant parking problems in the area.
+This appears to have been lignored.
+Inadequate infrastructure, including public transport.
+This is worsened by the Covid epidemic, which is under Noted.
 The purpose of the SPD is to support the delivery of development by providing detail on parking requirements to meet housing needs and other economic social and environmental priorities.
-It is expected that flats and other high-density development will be delivered in highly sustainable locations that are well served by public transport, shops and local services.
+It is expected that flats and other high- density development will be delivered in highly sustainable locations that are well served by public transport, shops and local services.
 This in turn will enable the implementation of infrastructure to facilitate active travel, benefit air quality, improve health and wellbeing and tackle climate change.
 This is a corporate objective.
 Action: None